Taiwan - Biodemography of Health, Social Factors, and Life Challenge

 - Glei, Dana A., Noreen Goldman, Germán Rodríguez and Maxine Weinstein.
 2014.
 Beyond Self Reports: Changes in Biomarkers as Predictors of Mortality.
 Population and Development Review 40(2):331-360.
 [Supplementary Material] PMID: 25089065.

 - Goldman, Noreen, Dana A. Glei, Luis Rosero-Bixby, Shu-Ti Chiou, and Maxine Weinstein.
 2014.
-Self-Reported versus Performance-Based Measures of Physical Function: Prognostic Value for Survival.
+Performance-based Measures of Physical Function as Mortality Predictors: Incremental Value Beyond Self-report.
 Demographic Research 30(7):227-252.

 - Hwang, A.-C., Peng, L.-N., Wen, Y.-W., Tsai, Y.-W., Chang, L.-C., Chiou, S.-T., Chen, L.-K. 2014.
 Predicting all-cause and cause-specific mortality by static and dynamic measurements of allostatic load: A 10-year population-based cohort study in Taiwan.
 Journal of the American Medical Directors Association 15( 7):490-496.
 DOI: 10.1016/j.jamda.2014.02.001.
 PMID: 24631353.

 - Lee, Chioun, Germán Rodríguez, Dana A. Glei, Maxine Weinstein, and Noreen Goldman.
 2014.
 Increases in Blood Glucose in Older Adults: The Effects of Spousal Health.
 Journal of Aging and Health 26(6):952-968.
 DOI: 10.1177/0898264314534894.
 PMCID: PMC404267.